K4rian/tessy/README.md

 ### TessyLang.contains(value)
 Returns `True` if the given value equals any existing language value.
 ### TessyLang.join(*args)
-Returns an string in which each given languages have been joined by the `+` separator.
+Returns a string in which each given languages have been joined by the `+` separator.
 ### TessyLang.print_all()
 Prints the key-value pairs of all available languages in the console.
 ### TessyLang.AFRIKAANS